 Rick Recht is one of the top touring musicians in Jewish music playing over 150 dates each year in the US and abroad.
 Rick has revolutionized and elevated the genre of Jewish rock music as a powerful and effective tool for developing Jewish pride and identity in youth and adults across the US.
 Rick is the national celebrity spokesman for the PJ Library and is the Executive Director of Songleader Boot Camp – a national songleader training immersion program held in various cities around the U.S. Rick is also the founder and Executive Director of Jewish Rock Radio, the very first high-caliber, 24/7 international Jewish rock online radio station!
-Rick is also the Executive Producer of PJ Library Radio.
+Rick is also the Executive Director of JKids Radio.
 Recht is the Artist in Residence at United Hebrew Congregation in St. Louis, MO.

 The last 18 summers, Rick and his band played at literally hundreds of URJ, Ramah, JCC and private camps around the country.
 Rick has been featured in concert and as scholar in residence at the NFTY, BBYO, and USY International conventions, the URJ Biennial, the American Conference of Cantors, the Central Conference of American Rabbis, and Jewish communities across the US.
 Rick has 13 top selling Jewish albums including his most recent release, Halleluyah.